 ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Match Group, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – MTCH

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Match Group, Inc. (NASDAQ: MTCH) between November 3, 2021 and January 31, 2023, both dates inclusive (the “Class Period”), of the important May 5, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Match Group, Inc. MTCH between November 3, 2021 and January 31, 2023, both dates inclusive (the "Class Period"), of the important May 5, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Match securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.